ceramic-engine/ceramic/README.md

 ## ℹ️ More updates about ceramic soon

 Ceramic is _almost_ ready to be used by more developers.

-That said, it is advised to wait for a few more weeks: a **Getting Started** guide will be published soon and that will be the right time to try ceramic!
+At the moment, it lacks a lot of documentation, but you can already read a few articles:

-Meanwhile, you can already read an introduction article: [Discover ceramic, a cross-platform and open-source 2D framework](https://jeremyfa.com/what-is-ceramic-engine/).
+- Start with the introduction: [Discover ceramic, a cross-platform and open-source 2D framework](https://jeremyfa.com/what-is-ceramic-engine/)
+- Then, continue with the [Getting Started with ceramic](https://jeremyfa.com/getting-started-with-ceramic/) guide to create your first project.
+- Find some more info on the [Wiki Page](https://github.com/ceramic-engine/ceramic/wiki).

 ## Why ceramic?